The file system

 realpath(path::AbstractString) -> String

-(This function throws an exception if path
+(This function throws an exception if the `path' does not exist in the file system.)

 #